Last Updated on

 As mentioned above, what sets Muay Thai gloves apart from traditional boxing gloves is the ability to open up the hands to grab on in the clinch.
 This is why you need specific Muay Thai gloves when you train Muay Thai.

-As a general rule of thumb, you want to purchase Muay Thai gloves that are made in Thailand.
-I have tried other North American brands before and they don’t have the seem quality and feel as the Thai manufacturers.
+As a general rule of thumb, you want to purchase Muay Thai gloves that are made in Thailand Download Excel for free.
+I have tried other North American brands before, and they don’t have the seem quality and feel as the Thai manufacturers.
 Most of these other companies get their gloves made over in Pakistan for cheap, which you can tell when you use them.